Steaua Liberă

-Steaua Liberă is a sport website created by and for the supporters of the Steaua București sports club.
+Steaua Liberă is a sport website created by and for the supporters of Steaua București sports club.
 The website is widely known among Romanian press, with TV station Antena 1 and other media describing it as a ”hard and influential core” within the CSA Steaua București fans community.

 History

-Steaua Liberă started as a movement by Steaua supporters against Gigi Becali, in the mid 2000s, when everybody thought that Becali's team, Fotbal Club FCSB, was Steaua Bucharest.
+Steaua Liberă started as a movement by Steaua supporters against Gigi Becali, in the mid-2000s, when everybody thought that Becali's team, Fotbal Club FCSB, was Steaua Bucharest.
 The fans then took the movement online, where they formed a powerful community, with an important voice in Romanian football, followed closely by the Romanian press.